turingschool/launch-curriculum/module3/Projects/Mod3Project.md

 ## Version Control Expectations
 In order to demonstrate your proficiency with version control, you will be using commits, branches and pull requests during this project.

-You must gather feedback from cohort-mates and/or instructors prior to merging any code into your `main` branch.
+You must gather feedback from cohort-mates prior to merging any code into your `main` branch.

 You must provide feedback on at least one other student's pull request!

+## Usability Expectations
+For your UI, the expectation is that every page in your application can be navigated to through your UI.
+This means that the user should never have to type in a URL or use the back button.

 ## Project Presentation